 By Robert J. Hall

-Robert J. Hall is president of Track Your Truck, a leader in GPS vehicle tracking systems and software for small and midsized companies.
+Robert J. Hall is president of Track Your Truck, a leader in GPS vehicle tracking systems that helps small businesses get the most out of their vehicles.